CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 The new {{% ctx %}} Package Version does not retain any of the flow execution authorisation, schedules, nor any triggers set on the source {{% ctx %}} Package Version.

-See the [Create a New Package Version tutorial][] for a step-by-step guide.
+See the [Create a New Package Version][Create a New Package Version tutorial] tutorial for a step-by-step guide.

 #### Publish a Package Version